jon-hanson/parsecj/README.md

 <S, A> Parser<S, A> or(Parser<S, A> p, Parser<S, A> q)
 ```

-The `or` combinator provides a means to express a choice between one parser and another. it corresponds to production rules of the form:
+The `or` combinator provides the means to express a choice between one parser and another.
+It corresponds to production rules of the form:

 ```
 r ::= p | q